toggledbits/Reactor-docs/docs/Conditions.md

 In addition to each condition's specific test operation, most condition types have [condition options](Condition-Options.md) that can be used to further modify their evaluation state, or restrict when the condition is true (for example, only after the test condition has been met for a period of time, or a number of times within a period of time, or in sequence following another condition).
 See [Condition Options](Condition-Options.md) for full details.

 ## Creating and Organizing Groups and Conditions
 To create a group, one simply clicks on the "New Group" icon at the bottom of the root group or another existing group.
 The new group will be created as a child of that group.
-When you create a new group, it will be a default name that is the same as its group ID.
-You can change the name by clicking on the name in the group's header and entering the new name.
+When you create a new group, it will be given a default name that is the same as its group ID.
+These aren't very readable or descriptive for humans, so you should change it by clicking on the name in the group's header and entering a new name.
 Click outside the input field to save the new group name.
+You can change the group name at any time--it is only used for display.

 To add conditions to a group, click the "New Condition" icon at the bottom of the group.
 Then select its type and options.